Munawwar/flowjs/README.md

 ##### Reusing tasks

-In some circumstances you may need to split a task list into two so that one of them can be called again later.
+I've come across a circumstance where I needed to split a task list into two so that one of them can be called again later.

 ```javascript
 var taskList1 = flow(...);